severalnines/docs/user-guide/admin_settings.rst

 	- Removes an existing recipient.

 * **Save**
-	- Save the settings to individual cluster.
+	- Saves the settings to individual cluster.

 * **Remove**
-	- Remove
+	- Unassigns the settings for the individual cluster to the selected recipient.

 * **Save to all Clusters**
 	- Save the settings to all clusters.